-The Milton Abbey Local History group is fortunate indeed to have access to these books.
+The Milton Abbey Local History group is fortunate indeed to have access to three of these books.

 This is precisely the period when Joseph Damer, Lord Milton built himself a new mansion and removed the Old Town of Middleton.